 In addition, we know it is important for students to see and hear from people who have shared identities that have successfully navigated the world of work.
 For this reason, Students Moving Forward incorporates a Professional Advisory Board of local Autistic professionals from a range of careers to help advise the focus of the program in addition to providing mentorship opportunities for our students.

 October 9th at 11am – 3:30pm held virtually via Zoom & Career Fair+ (Register for links.)

 This year’s career summit will be sponsored by Blue Cross Blue Shield of North Carolina!
 Last year we had over 110 attendees including 67 students from 17 different colleges and universities, and 11 organizations.
 This year we are hoping to increase these numbers and serve even more students.

 The summit is for students who identify as Autistic/being on the autism spectrum across the entire state of North Carolina–students from all colleges and universities are welcome!

 Attendance for students and employers is free and the event will be held virtually using Zoom and the Career Fair+ app.
 This is an opportunity for colleges/universities and employers across NC to unite and support neurodiversity in career development.
 If you are a college student, or recent graduate, and identify as being Autistic/on the autism spectrum, this summit is for you.

 What to expect at this event

-- A mini-career fair with employers and organizations who embrace neurodiversity and are actively recruiting neurodiverse students
+- Participate in a career fair with employers and organizations who embrace neurodiversity and are actively recruiting neurodiverse students

 If you are a student, staff/faculty, employer, or a parent with additional questions concerning Students Moving Forward, please contact Wesley Wade at firstname.lastname@example.org